-- A three-day supply of water (one gallon per person per day) and food that won't spoil
+A three-day supply of water (ideally one gallon per person per day) and food that won't spoil

-- An extra set of car keys and a credit card, cash or traveler's checks
+An extra set of car keys, cash and traveler's checks

 For more information on building and maintaining a kit, please visit Ready.gov.
-Be sure to review the links on the left side of the page for detailed information.
+Be sure to review the links on the left side of the page to get additional information.